-Sickness: All rules go out the window when your baby is sick.
+All rules go out the window when your baby is sick.
 She needs mama’s closeness and cuddles right now.
 Snuggle her up and feed her to sleep if that’s what helps bring comfort.

 You can try to create a little separation from baby’s feed and sleep by changing a diaper in between.
 Don’t stress it too much this early on though.

-It might sound crazy but people have asked me if they should play with their baby in the middle of the night after a feed.
+It might sound crazy but people have asked me if they should play with their baby in the middle of the night after a feed or after a dream feed.
 God no!
-Feed that baby and get everyone back to sleep ASAP!

-I am so glad we worked to establish eat, play, sleep with Evelyn!
+I am so glad we worked to establish eat, play, sleep with our daughter!
 It made it so easy for my husband or her grandparents to put her to bed and it helped us establish healthy sleeping habits with her from the beginning.
 I was a better mom when we all got sleep!